OWASP/owasp-summit-2017/Working-Sessions/Threat-Model/Threat-Modeling-by-Feature-and-Layer.md

 **Threats**

-- Fake delivery services
+- Fake delivery service spoofs the real one; can collect data on JS customers, interfere with delivery
-- Tampering of quantity
+- Tampering of quantity on wire
-- Reproduction of confirmation response
+- Repudiation of confirmation response & reverse, repudiation of request for truck roll
-- Reversal of data direction
+- Send bad pricing: either too high to see if it gets accepted, or too (this might be spoofing, repudiation, tampering, info disclose; we had several motivations)
+- (See Address Lookup for additional threats; many are similar)

 **Assumptions**

 - TLS is used
 - Threat models exist for TLS
-- Paid Service
-- A Quote-flow is generated
+- Delivery service is a pay-for service
+- This is an analysis of the quote flow, there is also a execute flow that needs to be threat modeled.

 #### Juice Shop User (External)